-- 1. In the interests of the avoidance of flooding affecting the development hereby permitted. - 2.
-To confirm that the drainage proposals can be implemented in the interests of the avoidance of flooding. - 3.
-To ensure the adequacy and implementation of the drainage regime for the development hereby permitted. - 4.
-To avoid surface water run-off from the site in the interests of the avoidance of flooding. - 5.
-To ensure the development is informed by an up to date ecological survey in the interests of the protection of and the avoidance of disturbance to nesting birds and other wildlife, and to ensure appropriate mitigation is implemented where required. - 6.
-To ensure the protection and retention of trees

-- 7. To ensure the retention of and avoidance of damage to trees during development. - 8.
-To ensure the protection of breeding birds within the application site. - 9.
-To ensure the implementation of biodiversity enhancements as part of the development. - 10.
-To ensure the retention of the landscaping scheme within the application site. - 11.
-To ensure suitable provision for road users and pedestrians in the interests of road safety. - 12.
-To ensure suitable parking provision is provided within the development in the interests of road safety. - 13.
-To avoid deleterious material being carried onto the roadway in the interests of road safety. - 14.
-To help arrest the spread of Japanese Knotweed in the interests of environmental protection. - 15.
-To satisfactorily address potential contamination issues in the interests of human health and environmental safety. - 16.
-To ensure contamination is not imported to the site and confirm successful completion of remediation measures in the interest of human health and environmental safety. - 17.
-To ensure that all contamination issues are recorded and dealt with appropriately.
+- 4. To confirm that the drainage proposals can be implemented in the interests of the avoidance of flooding. - 5.
+To ensure the adequacy and implementation of the drainage regime for the development hereby permitted. - 6.
+To avoid surface water run-off from the site in the interests of the avoidance of flooding. - 7.
+To ensure the development is informed by an up-to-date ecological survey in the interests of the protection of and the avoidance of disturbance to nesting birds and other wildlife, and to ensure appropriate mitigation is implemented where required. - 8.
+To ensure that the up-to-date position is known and to ensure the appropriate protection of bats. - 9.
+To ensure the protection and retention of trees. - 10.
+To ensure the retention of and avoidance of damage to trees during development. - 11.
+To ensure the protection of breeding birds within the application site. - 12.
+To ensure the implementation of biodiversity enhancements as part of the development. - 13.
+To ensure the retention of the landscaping scheme within the application site. - 14.
+To ensure suitable provision for road users and pedestrians in the interests of road safety. - 15.
+To ensure suitable parking provision is provided within the development in the interests of road safety. - 16.
+To avoid deleterious material being carried onto the roadway in the interests of road safety. - 17.
+To help arrest the spread of Japanese Knotweed in the interests of environmental protection. - 18.
+To satisfactorily address potential contamination issues in the interests of human health and environmental safety. - 19.
+To ensure contamination is not imported to the site and confirm successful completion of remediation measures in the interest of human health and environmental safety. - 20.
+To ensure that all contamination issues are recorded and dealt with appropriately. - 21.
+To comply with the requirements of Section 72 of the Climate Change (Scotland) Act 2009. - 22.
+In the interests of sustainable development and to accord with the Inverclyde Council Supplementary Guidance on Energy.